ramnathramachandran/My-Datascience-projects/Manipal_hospital_case/README.md

 ### Description

-The dataset consists of variables representing Customer information like basic info and Demographics and their responses doe each department wise survey for Customer satisfaction.
+The dataset consists of variables representing Patient information like basic info and Demographics and their responses doe each department wise survey for Patient satisfaction.
 The questionnaire has response levels from 1 to 4 with 1 being Extremely satified and
 4 being Not at all satisfied.
 Departments include Nursing services, Attendees experience Doctors experience, Admission Process, Customer Engagement etc.

 The data has 51 variables with 4989 observations and 1 Target predictor Net promotor score(NPS).
-NPS is multi- class variable with 3 labels "Promoter", "Detractor", "Passive" depending on the overall satisfaction response the customer gave in the survey with levels 1 to 10.
+NPS is multi- class variable with 3 labels "Promoter", "Detractor", "Passive" depending on the overall satisfaction response the Patient gave in the survey with levels 1 to 10.

 Promoter = score > 7